Maramba Primary School is a proud member of The University of Melbourne Network of Schools (UMNOS)

-This year is Maramba Primary School's second year of our collaborative partnership with The University of Melbourne and twenty State, Catholic and Independent schools (rural and metro schools, primary, secondary, P-12 schools and Special schools) and world class researchers through the University Of Melbourne Network Of Schools (UMNOS), to determine high impact approaches and strategies, which will improve teacher practice and student learning.
+As a collaborative partner with The University of Melbourne and twenty other State, Catholic and Independent Schools from various sectors of Victoria (rural and metro schools, primary, secondary, P-12 schools and Special schools.)
+Our aim at Maramba is to explore, research and implement high impact teaching approaches and strategies, which will improve teacher practice and student learning.

 World-class researchers and leading education theorists such as John Hattie, Patrick Griffin, and Misty Adoniou just to name a few, provide professional learning that is current, relevant, and anchored in evidence based research.
 Schools within the network provide critical collegiate support as individual schools embark on their specific professional learning journey.

 At Maramba, the professional learning we are undertaking is woven within our school values (Respect, Responsibility, Relationships, Resilience) and our Human Literacy pedagogy to enhance students’ engagement and achievement within school.

 Our core belief of giving students a voice and encouraging them to be partners in their own learning, not only increases their agency and achievement but also creates lifelong learning habits.

 The research tells us, providing and seeking feedback is an effective way teachers can give students a ‘voice.’
 This is the path our professional learning is focused on in 2019, our third year of collegiate partnership within UMNOS.

 At Maramba, teachers seek and provide frequent and real-time student feedback to assess the impact of their teaching practices on each student and strategically modify approaches and learning tasks to better suit different student learning needs.
 In our learning spaces, learning is visible, experiences are authentic and conversations are valuable; delivered in a supportive child centred environment.